 Collaboration with a technology provider might be necessary for tech-based experiences, such as an AR fence visualization app.
 Key considerations include:

 - Provider Selection: Choose a provider that understands your vision and has a proven track record in creating similar solutions.

 - Cost Estimation: Assess the cost implications of developing the technology solution.

-- Integration with Existing Systems: Ensure that the new technology can be integrated seamlessly with your existing systems for smooth operation.
+- Integration with Existing Systems: Ensure the new technology can seamlessly integrate your existing systems for smooth operation.